RamanDyba/cv/README.md

-All this time I have been working in a team that included not only developers, but also business analysts and quality assurance specialists, using the SCRAM methodology hence can work as part of a team that solves problems together.
+All this time I have been working in a team that included not only developers, but also business analysts and quality assurance specialists, using the SCRUM methodology hence can work as part of a team that solves problems together.

 I am currently working on an application for creating and passing tests and practical programming tasks.
 As a part of this project, I have implemented about 50 features and improvements.